b0mbie/gmod-one-shot-protection/README.md

 # Hooks
 To not make the addon an unmodifiable monolith at run-time, some custom hooks can be used in order to customize its behavior.
-A list of hooks provided by the addon follows.
+A list of hooks provided by the addon, along with their pseudo-signatures, follows.
 ## `OneShotProtection_IsProtected`
 ```
 IsProtected(target: Entity, dmg_info: CTakeDamageInfo) -> boolean?